 - The Griffon in American McGee's Alice.
 He gathers the allies Alice has met and has them storm the castle while Alice goes to face the Queen.
 Too bad you would soon have to take his place.

 - In Halo 2, Master Chief becomes this to the Arbiter.
-While Master Chief is supposedly the hero of the series, it is the Arbiter around whom the vast majority of the game's plot revolves, and ultimately he's the one to stop Tartarus and save the galaxy (temporarily, at least).
-Master Chief retakes the role of The Hero in Halo 3, with the Arbiter dropped down to Sidekick / Proud Warrior Race Guy status.
+While Master Chief is the main hero of the overall series, it is the Arbiter around whom the vast majority of 2's plot revolves, and ultimately he's the one to stop Tartarus and save the galaxy (temporarily, at least).
+Master Chief retakes the role of The Hero in Halo 3, with the Arbiter dropped down to Sidekick status.

-- Admiral Terrence Hood is the supreme commander of earth's forces, with Commander Keyes, Sgt.
-Johnson, and the Master Chief under his command.
+- Admiral Terrence Hood becomes the supreme commander of Earth's forces by the end of the Covenant War, with Commander Keyes, Sgt.
+Johnson, and the Master Chief all under his command.

 - Shipmaster Rtas 'Vadum, better known as Half-Jaw, takes this role from Admiral Hood in the second half of Halo 3.